-- 1.3 A local plan is a document prepared by a local planning authority that sets out strategic planning policies.
+- 1.3 A local plan is a document prepared by a local planning authority that sets out the strategic planning policies, usually for a Borough or District.
 It gives clear guidance on how proposals for development will be considered and is the main basis for making decisions on planning applications.
-It forms part of the development plan for an area and all planning decisions must be made in accordance with the development plan unless material considerations indicate otherwise. - 1.4 Local plans provide certainty for local communities and developers about what development will be approved by setting out clear aims and objectives and include policies to guide the overall level of development, where it should go and how it should be designed.
+It forms part of 'the development plan' for an area and all planning decisions must be made in accordance with the development plan unless 'material considerations' indicate otherwise. - 1.4 Local plans provide certainty for local communities and developers about what development will be approved by setting out clear aims and objectives and include policies to guide: the overall level of development; where it should go; and how it should be designed.